shendude/playlist-preserver/README.md

 Now no longer will you have to accept 47 track long 50-track playlists!
 With playlist-preserver you will be able to clearly see what songs were added or removed, in addition to keeping track of copyright takedowns!
 Give the middle finger to the man!

 # What it Does
 This app allows you to save a playlist on your computer as raw text.
-This becomes the base playlist file.
+This becomes the base playlist file from which all changes are tracked.
 Resubmitting this file highlights changes made to the playlist since the file was last updated.

-When the user adds or removes songs via his soundcloud account, changes are shown in the app highlighted blue.
+-When the user adds or removes songs via his soundcloud account, changes are shown in the app highlighted blue.

-When soundcloud themselves remove songs from your playlist (eg. DCMA takedowns), changes are shown in the app highlighted orange.
+-When soundcloud themselves remove songs from your playlist (eg. DCMA takedowns), changes are shown in the app highlighted orange.

-note: *This app does not require any login's and does not save your data.
+*note: This app does not require any login's and does not save your data.
 It will never change anything on soundcloud.*

 # How to use